mjskier/MacUtils/DockerWebServer.md

 ## Create a new image with the changes we have made so far

 Time to exit your container and commit the changes we have made to a new image.
-Make sure you do exit as saving a running dontainer can create problems.
+Make sure you do exit as saving a running container can create problems.

 Get the container ID with `docker ps -a`.
 We can now commit the changes to a new image